Spokane, Portland and Seattle 700: Revenue service years

+Preservation

 After the trip, the 700, 701, 702, Challengers and other SP&S locomotives were sent to the scrap line.
 At the same time, however, Union Pacific Railroad was offering to donate a steam locomotive to the city of Portland, Oregon, and not to be outdone, the SP&S offered the 700.
-The two locomotives (SP&S 700 and OR&N 197) were moved into Oaks Park along the Willamette River in 1958 and were soon joined by SP 4449 where they sat for nearly 20 years.
+It was donated on January 14, 1958.
+The two locomotives (SP&S 700 and OR&N 197) were moved onto recently purchased city land renamed Oaks Pioneer Park near Oaks Park along the Willamette River in 1958 and were soon joined by SP 4449 where they sat for nearly 20 years.
 By 1960, No. 700 became one of only two SP&S steam locomotives left to survive, and the other locomotive is 2-8-2 No. 539, although 539 was originally built for the Northern Pacific Railway as their 1762.
+Locomotive 1762/539 is on display at the Port of Kalama Interpretive Center.

-Display at Oaks Park
+Display at Oaks Pioneer Park

-For nearly 20 years the 700, along with the other two locomotives, sat behind chain link fences, slowly fading and rusting away.
-Only the attention of a single Southern Pacific Railroad employee, Jack Holst, saved the locomotives from complete uselessness.
+For nearly 20 years the 700, along with other locomotives and other historic rail equipment, sat behind chain link fences, slowly fading and rusting away.
+Only the attention of an interested Southern Pacific Railroad employee and member of the Pacific Northwest Chapter of the National Railway Historical Society, Jack Holst, saved the locomotives from complete uselessness.
 Mr. Holst regularly visited the locomotives and kept the bearings and rods well greased and oiled.
-Unfortunately, Mr. Holst died in 1972, before the first locomotive, SP 4449, was removed from Oaks Park and restored.
+Unfortunately, Mr. Holst died in 1972, before the first locomotive, SP 4449, was removed from Oaks Pioneer Park and restored.
 In 1975, 15-year-old Chris McLarney started working on the 700, cleaning and oiling various parts.
 He founded the PRPA (Pacific Railroad Preservation Association) in 1977 to provide support for the preservation work.

-Between 1987 and 1989, the SP&S 700 was moved from Oaks Park to the Southern Pacific's Brooklyn Roundhouse, in southeast Portland, for the continuation of restoration work.
+On November 9, 1987, the SP&S 700 was moved from Oaks Pioneer Park to the Southern Pacific's Brooklyn Roundhouse, in southeast Portland, for the continuation of restoration work.
 With the support of many individuals and the Burlington Northern Railroad, No. 700 returned to operation on May 15, 1990.